li-xin-yi/lctemplates/docs/source/computational-geometry.md

 - Time complexity: $O(n \log n)$, where $n$ is the number of points.
 The bottleneck is the sorting step.
 - Space complexity: $O(n)$, where $n$ is the number of points.
 The monotone stack requires $O(n)$ space.

+To practice more, you can also try [Compute a convex hull ](https://www.codewars.com/kata/5657d8bdafec0a27c800000f) on Codewars, which asks for the **minimum** number of vertices to construct the convex hull.

 :::{dropdown} Graham Scan

 Andrew's monotone chain is a special case of [Graham scan](https://en.wikipedia.org/wiki/Graham_scan), which is a more general algorithm to find the convex hull of a set of points in the plane.
 It first finds the point $P_0$ with the smallest $y$-coordinate (and the smallest $x$-coordinate if there are multiple points with the smallest $y$-coordinate), and then sort the points by the angle they and the first point make with the $x$-axis, that is, the angle $vec{P_0P_i}$ makes with the $x$-axis direction.
 Then, apply the similar method, use a monotone stack to store the convex hull so far, and check if the top two points and the current point make a counter-clockwise turn.